-- The Principal Resident will be assigned to your school for at least one semester.
-However, NCSU classes and other trainings require that the Principal Resident be away from the building an average of two days per week. - Authorized NCSU MSA Principal Mentors are required to attend a principal mentor orientation and will have the opportunity to attend other specialized workshops. - The faculty and staff of the school must see the Principal Principal Resident as a legitimate member of the school leadership team, as Principal Residents have their provisional license.
-Therefore, the NCSU MSA Principal Resident should be engaged in a broad range of leadership functions within the school. - The Principal Mentor will treat the NCSU MSA Principal Resident as a PRINCIPAL in training. - The Principal Mentor will commit sufficient time to work with the Principal Resident and support his/her progress. - The Principal Mentor will be required to complete at least one progress report for the Principal Resident each semester related to his/her daily work and the NC Executive Leadership Standards and Competencies.
+- The Principal Resident will be assigned to your school for the entire academic year (10 months), August 10, 2020 last day of school for your district.
+You have been highly recommended as an outstanding leader who will be an excellent role model for aspiring leaders.
+Therefore, if you are moved to be a principal at another school, if feasible, the resident would accompany you to your new school.
+In addition to being in your school, the Principal Resident will have NCSU classes (held during the day on the same day each week), participate in school site visits, conferences, and other trainings that will require that the Principal Resident be away from the school building an average of one or two days per week. - To build a common understanding of the expectations for NC State principal resident, NCSU MSA Principal Mentors are required to attend a principal mentor orientation.
+This year that training is scheduled for the afternoon of June 24, 2020, however, due to the COVID-19 crisis, we may have to make alternate arrangements or have a Zoom session for the mentor orientation. - NC State Principal Residents have their provisional principal licenses and can fully participate as a member of the school's administrative team.
+To have the best possible leadership learning experience, it is essential that the faculty and staff of the internship school view the Principal Resident as a legitimate member of the school leadership team.
+Therefore, the NCSU MSA Principal Resident should be engaged in a broad range of leadership functions within the school and ideally be provided office space proximal to their mentor. - The Principal Mentor will treat the NCSU MSA Principal Resident as a PRINCIPAL in training. - The Principal Mentor agrees to commit sufficient time to work with the Principal Resident.
+Please allow the resident to understand your thinking behind your processes and your rationale for decisions you make and generally support the principal resident's progress. - The Principal Mentor will be asked to complete at least one progress report for the Principal Resident each semester related to his/her daily work and the NC Executive Leadership Standards and Competencies.

-Upon successful completion of the responsibilities stated above, the Principal Mentor will receive a \$250 stipend per semester.
-See the NELA website, https://nela.ced.ncsu.edu/ for more detailed information about the NELA program expectations for Principal Residents and Mentors.
+Please see the NC State Principal Prep website, https://nela.ced.ncsu.edu/ for more detailed information on about the NC State's program and expectations for Principal Residents and Mentors.

-Principal Mentor Signature: Date:
+Principal Mentor Signature: Date: Internship Supervisor Signature: Date:

-NELA Director Signature: Date:

-blank page